TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

     Visit `Join GitHub <https://github.com/join>`__ and create your account.

-    Though not mandatory, the general convention in the TYPO3 community is to set your GitHub name (*not* username) as your full name.
+    Though not mandatory, the general convention in the TYPO3 community is to set your GitHub name (*not* username) to your full name.

 2. Find and fork the repository

     In the footer of the documentation you wish to make changes to, select the :guilabel:`Repository` link.

-    This will take you to the documentation's repository in GitHub.
+    This will take you to the documentation's repository on GitHub.

     From here, select the "Fork" button in the upper right corner of the page.